Director, Therapeutic Massage Program,

 - Jay O'Conner

-Karlo Berger has practiced shiatsu at Harvard University Health Services since 1998, and maintains a private practice in Providence, RI specializing in pregnancy shiatsu.
+Karlo Berger joined the CCRI faculty in 2009 as its instructor in shiatsu, massage-shiatsu integration, and traditional Chinese medicine.
+He is a Registered Instructor with the American Organization for Bodywork Therapies of Asia (AOBTA-RI) in Zen Shiatsu.
+He has practiced shiatsu at Harvard University Health Services since 1998, and maintains a private practice in Providence, RI.
 He has also practiced at Harvard Vanguard Medical Associates and Beth Israel Deaconess Medical Center.
-A graduate of the Boston Shiatsu School, Karlo has studied with Kikuko Miyazaki, Patricia Carusone, Janet MacDonald, and Suzanne Yates.
-Karlo is founder of the Boston-based Integrative Medicine Alliance, and is President of Whole Health Solutions LLC (www.KarloBerger.com).
-He is also co-director of the Integrative Medicine @ Brown forum at Brown Medical School.
-Karlo teaches shiatsu and massage-shiatsu integration.
+A graduate of the Boston Shiatsu School, Karlo has studied Zen Shiatsu with Kikuko Miyazaki, Patricia Carusone, Keith Phillips, Frank Davis, Nicola Pooley, and Janet MacDonald, and Pregnancy Shiatsu with Suzanne Yates.
+Karlo is founder of the Boston-based Integrative Medicine Alliance and a co-founder of the Integrative Medicine at Brown forum at Brown Medical School.
+He operates Whole Health Solutions LLC, a consultancy that brings together people and ideas in ways that promote healing and a more just and sustainable world.

 Alda Medeiros has worked in the medical field for 27 years.
 She graduated from CCRI with an Associate Degree in 1981 (Medical Secretarial Sciences) and in 2005, graduated from CCRI’s (Therapeutic Massage Associate Program).
 She obtained her Bachelor’s Degree in Health & Social Services at Roger Williams University in 2002 and received certification as an Educator of Infant Massage through the International Association of Infant Massage in 2007.
 Over the years, she has worked in various supervisory and management capacities in the health care field.
-She is a nationally certified, licensed massage therapist for the past three years.
+She is a nationally certified, licensed massage therapist for the over seven years.
 In her private practice, she offers relaxation massage, deep tissue massage, pregnancy massage, hot stone treatments, and infant massage instruction.
 She is a member of CCRI’s Therapeutic Massage Advisory Council and is also a mentor for students in the Therapeutic Massage program.
-She is a member of the Rhode Island Crisis Massage Team, the American Massage Therapy Association (AMTA), and serves as Secretary and Education chairperson for the Rhode Island chapter.
-This Fall, she joined the adjunct faculty of the Therapeutic Massage program at CCRI and teaches Swedish Massage.
+She is a member of the Rhode Island Crisis Massage Team, the American Massage Therapy Association (AMTA), and serves as Education chairperson for the Rhode Island chapter.
+In 2009 she joined the adjunct faculty of the Therapeutic Massage program at CCRI.

 Lou Ann is an Adjunct Faculty member at CCRI's Newport Campus and has served as the Sports Massage Instructor since 2009.

 She began her career as a Licensed, Nationally Certified Massage Therapist at the Bancroft School of Massage Therapy in Worcester MA and is also a graduate of the Pennsylvania State University and the University of Rhode Island.
-Her additional certifications include Orthopedic Massage from the Orthopedic Massage Education & Research Institute (OMERI) and Mother Massage ® with Elaine Stillerman.
-She is also trained in Active Isolated Stretching – The Mattes Method, neuromuscular techniques, Thai massage and reflexology.
+Lou Ann is also a Certified Kinesio Taping Practitioner and has earned additional certifications in Orthopedic Massage from the Orthopedic Massage Education & Research Institute (OMERI) and Mother Massage ® with Elaine Stillerman.
+She is also trained in Active Isolated Stretching and Oncology Massage.

-Lou Ann’s personal focus on a healthy lifestyle, a keen interest in nutrition, and her commitment to fitness are what ultimately led her to specialize in Sports Massage and to her current role as Sports Massage Chair for the Rhode Island American Massage Therapy Association (RIAMTA) where she was the 2008 recipient of the National AMTA Sports Massage Team Award for her work with the RI Chapter.
+Lou Ann is Sports Massage Chair for the Rhode Island American Massage Therapy Association (RIAMTA) where she was the 2008 and 2013 recipient of the National AMTA Sports Massage Team Award for her work with the RI Chapter.
 Her award-winning team has been involved with numerous sporting events in RI, MA & CT including the Boston Marathon, RI Special Olympics, MS-150, Save The Bay, Pan Mass Challenge, The Flattest Century in The East and Operation Stand Down for Veterans.

-In her private practice, she offers Theraputic massage, Deep Tissue, Sports Massage as well as Cranialal Sacral therapy, Reiki., Facial Lymphatic Drainage and Cancer Massage with continuous on going studies.
+In her private practice, she offers Therapeutic massage, Deep Tissue, Sports Massage as well as Cranial Sacral therapy, Reiki., Facial Lymphatic Drainage and Cancer Massage with continuous on going studies.

 She participates in numerous volunteer events such as Multiple Sclerosis 150-Mile Bike Tour, Gravity Games, Half Man Triathlon, Save the Bay, Stand Down for Veterans, Diabetes for the Cure,Boston Marathon, The Flattest Century in the East and various wellness health fairs annually.